California Gold Mining Inc.: California Gold Announces Project to Propagate High-CBD Hemp Seed

 With the recent passage of the 2018 US Farm Bill, which removed federal prohibitions on the cultivation and sale of industrial hemp in the US, subject to compliance with applicable regulations, CGM's management believes the timing of the County's confirmation is a very positive development for shareholders.
 Industry research organizations have been projecting substantial growth in the hemp-derived cannabinoid market over the next several years.
 One such organization, the Brightfield Group, published an article in September 2018 projecting the industrial hemp-derived CBD market could increase to over US$22 billion by 2022.

 Vishal Gupta, CGM's President and CEO stated, "Given the prolonged down-trend in the junior mining sector, and scarcity of public capital for exploration-stage mineral resource companies, the Company has been contemplating monetization of the Property with a view towards generating positive cash-flow.
 To that end, the Company conducted comprehensive research and due diligence on the industrial hemp sector over the past 10 months.
-We believe California Gold is entering the cannabinoid-rich industrial hemp space that is in its infancy, with tremendous growth potential lying ahead.
+We believe California Gold is entering the cannabinoid-rich industrial hemp space that is in its infancy.
 Our 100% ownership of the land, the availability of water and power, the highway connectivity, the close vicinity of skilled and unskilled labour, and our location within the most populated state in the US, makes Fremont an ideal launchpad for CGM's high-CBD industrial hemp operations."

 The Company has retained the consulting services of Chicago-based Delta Valley Hemp ("DVH"), an industry-leader in industrial hemp cultivation that has decades of cultivation, seed propagation, permitting, crop insurance and wholesale brokering experience (both seed and flower biomass) in the US cannabis space.

-The Company plans to propagate entirely feminized low-THC, high-CBD industrial hemp seed with stable genetics in a greenhouse (the "Greenhouse") that will be constructed on a portion of the Property that is not currently used or needed in connection with its ongoing gold exploration business.
+The Company plans to propagate entirely feminized low-THC, high-CBD industrial hemp seed with stable genetics in a 27,000 sq. ft. greenhouse (the "Greenhouse") that will be constructed on a portion of the Property that is not currently used or needed in connection with its ongoing gold exploration business.
+The total capital expenditure associated with the Greenhouse is estimated to be roughly US$2.0 million.

-Based on their extensive experience in the industrial hemp sector, DVH estimates the 27,000 sq. ft.
-Greenhouse will generate roughly 2,000 - 3,000 pounds of this specialized seed in its first full year of operation.
-The seed is empirically proven to produce low-THC (< 0.3% concentration) and high-CBD (12% - 22% concentration) flower biomass.
-The current wholesale value for such seed is estimated to range from US$15,000 to US$30,000 per pound (based on seed sale prices obtained from Oregon-based Oregon CBD Co., and Colorado-based Blue Forest Farms and Cheyenne Mountain Seed Co.).

 Forward sale of the Company's first year's production of feminized industrial hemp seed is currently being negotiated.